-Curriculum encompasses the sequentially ordered learning experiences which the school provides for its students.
+Curriculum encompasses the sequentially ordered learning experiences which the school provides for its students in-person and virtually.
 The total curriculum includes the development of Catholic values and attitudes, as well as the attainment of knowledge and skills necessary for the student's spiritual, moral, intellectual, social and physical development.